 - How often do I have to visit the orthodontist?

-Since Invisalign aligners require no adjustments or tightening — you just switch to a new set of aligners every two weeks — your orthodontist will schedule brief appointments with you every 4 to 6 weeks.
+Since Invisalign aligners require no adjustments or tightening — you just switch to a new set of aligners every seven days — your orthodontist will schedule brief appointments with you every 4 to 6 weeks.

 During these appointments, your orthodontist will take the opportunity to review your progress and general oral health, answer your questions and adjust your treatment as required.